lucasvtiradentes/tscanner/packages/cli/README.md

 <details>
 <summary><b>CI/CD Pipeline</b></summary>

-It is recommended to use [tscanner gh action](https://github.com/lucasvtiradentes/tscanner/tree/main/packages/github-action), but you can also set up your own workflow:
+It is recommended to use [TScanner gh action](https://github.com/lucasvtiradentes/tscanner/tree/main/packages/github-action), but you can also set up your own workflow:

 ```yaml
 name: Code Quality